evangowan/paleo_sea_level/scatch_datasets/Europe/iceland_readme.txt

 Kjartansson1966 - The sample is also in OlssonEtal1967, which has additional details like the location and sample elevation.
 I am applying a 20% uncertainty.

 NorddahlAsbjornsdottir1995 - This is also not available online.
 There is quite a bit of details in NorddahlPetursson2005, but the elevation details for each date are not given.

+IngolfssonEtal1995 - This has a list of peat dates (including some new dates) and gives details on their relationship against sea level.
+I am adding them all.
+They give extra information on the peat age reported in OlssonEtal1972, which was dredged and therefore I cannot include it since no geological context can be inferred.
+I am including a 100 year bulk uncertainty.
+The location was taken from Google Earth based on the map in the paper.
+I am using a 1 m uncertainty.
+This paper also has a large list of marine shell dates.

+Hjartarson1989- This has one unique date.
+I have applied a 1 m uncertainty, since the details of the elevation measurement are not given.
+It is marine limiting.
+The location is taken from Google Earth based on the site map.